ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 <!-- issue: comparison with structured value -->
 * Types are not implicitly converted in comparisons.
   So `"13 == '13'"` selects no node.
-* A member or element value by itself is *falsy* only, if it does not exist.
-Otherwise it is *truthy*, resulting in its value.
-To be more specific explicit comparisons are necessary.
-This existence test — as an exception of the general rule — also works with structured values.
+* A member or element value by itself in a Boolean context is interpreted as `false` only if it does not exist.
+  Otherwise it is interpreted as `true`.
+  To be more specific about the actual value, explicit comparisons are necessary.
+This existence test — as an exception to the general rule — also works with structured values.
 * Regular expression tests can be applied to `string` values only.
 * The value of the first operand (`containable`) of a `contain-expr` is compared to every single element of the RHS `container`.
 In case of a match a selection occurs.
 Containment tests — like comparisons — are restricted to primitive values.
 So even if a structured `containable` value is equal to a certain structured value in `container`, no selection is done.
 * The value of the second operand (`container`) of a `contain-expr` needs to be resolved to an array.
 Otherwise nothing is selected.